Zhuliang1/binapiX/README.md

 # binapi
-Binance API implemented in C++ for both synchronous and asynchronous way.
+Binance API implemented in C++ for both synchronous and asynchronous way on spot.

-# Donate
-BTC: 3BJKvx6LyKB2J5KgRBqst415KKmwQE5eQX

 # Motivation
 This implementation has been developed as a consequence of the lack of suitable alternatives as part of my multiuser trading platform project.